Be Who You Are: 5 Great Reads That Build Self-Esteem

 Everyone in her family and at school tells Lily Hippo that she’s too loud.
 She’s even noisy when she reads a book!
 But then a flamboyant new drama teacher enters the picture and encourages Lily to channel her boisterous talents for the school play.
 Buy it here.

-Great Question: Has anyone ever told you that you were being too loud?
+Conversation starter: Has anyone ever told you that you were being too loud?
 What are some good ways to let out your loudness?